 - Israel OECD Economic Surveys, September 2020

-- Rick Steiner, oil and gas spill expert: Environmental Risks of Condensate Releases – Leviathan Offshore Gas Project, Israel.
+- Environmental Risks of Condensate Releases – Leviathan Offshore Gas Project, Israel, Rick Steiner, oil and gas spill expert

 - State Comptroller 2021 report regarding Israel’s preparation for the climate crisis